 Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2013 Nancy Virden

-To many, Isn’t depression a spiritual problem? may seem a moot question because they do not equate mental or biological diseases with spiritual ones.
-Some people reject the brain chemistry aspect of mental disorders for a similar reason; they believe anything cognitive or emotional is spiritually based.
+To many, Isn’t depression a spiritual problem? may seem a moot question because they do not equate mental or biological conditions with spiritual ones.
+Some people reject the brain chemistry theory of mental disorders for a similar reason; they believe anything cognitive or emotional is spiritually based.

 Comments from either of these groups repeatedly do not help those who are struggling with depression.

 Stigma ignores depression’s complexities.
-The idea that depression is not “as” medical as other illnesses has created barriers to treatment and recovery.
 In christian churches, stigma can translate into judgment which actually prevents a hurting person from coming to Christ or to fellowship for support.

 (1) Depression is not simple or easy to overcome.
 It is a multi-faceted health issue.
-Recovery from depression can be like long-term physical therapy in that the crippling of a brain takes time, teamwork, and effort to overcome.
+Recovery from depression can be like long-term physical therapy in that an episode takes time, teamwork, and effort to overcome.

 There is not a “zap” and we go from unhealthy thinking to healthy thinking.
-Learning to manage a disease, thoughts, behaviors, beliefs, and our environment is not quick.
+Learning to manage depression with its thoughts, behaviors, beliefs, and our environment, is not quick.

 (2) Depression is not inappropriate for discussion.
 Sharing human struggles takes courage and faith.
 It sets an example for others to accept brokenness as part of a healthy spiritual walk, and to be open and encouraged.

 (3) Depression is not a ploy for attention.
 Severe emotional struggles may cause one to be more self-absorbed than usual.
 All one may see is pain.
 Imagine someone who has just broken her leg.
-Without pain relief her thoughts are going to be centered on her suffering.
+Without pain relief her thoughts will center on her suffering.